 There are four ways to check if you have an outstanding warrant in Arizona.
 The best way to check for warrants in Arizona is through an online warrant search via the Public Court Information Database.

-On the public court information database, you can perform a search with your last name, though it helps to include your first name and date of birth.
+On the public court information database, you can perform a free warrant search with your first name, last name, and date of birth.

 If you have access to the information, you can also search by case number and issuing court.

-This is the only online method of checking for a warrant in Arizona.
-The three alternatives involve phone calls.
+This is the only online method of checking for an arrest warrant in Arizona.
+The three alternatives involve speaking with another person directly via phone calls.

 Alternative Methods of Checking For a Warrant in Arizona

-The first alternative is to call the Criminal Court Administration Information Desk.
-You can reach them at 602.506.8575.
+The first alternative for an Arizona warrant search is to call the Criminal Court Administration Information Desk.
+You can reach them at 602-506-8575.

-The final alternative is to speak with local law enforcement.
-This can be either the sheriff’s office or local police.
-This might be necessary if the county or city that issues your warrant doesn’t publish information to the public court information database.
+The final alternative is to speak with local law enforcement directly.
+This can be either the sheriff’s office or local police officers.
+This might be necessary if an online warrant search isn’t possible due to the fact that your county or city that issues your warrant doesn’t publish or update information on the public court information database.

 It is also possible to speak to local law enforcement in person.
-But it is usually best to do this over the phone if you want to avoid police arresting you, assuming that you do have a warrant out.
+But it is usually best to do this over the phone if you want to avoid police arresting you, assuming that you do have a warrant out for your arrest.

-There are private companies and websites that offer warrant searches.
-But it isn’t necessary to pay for these services when there are free options at your disposal.
+There are private companies and websites that offer warrant searches, but often at a price.
+It isn’t necessary to pay for these services when there are free warrant search options at your disposal.